 Immunization Law For Indiana Homeschoolers

-The state of Indiana requires all children to receive vaccinations.
+The state of Indiana requires all children to receive vaccinations or submit a waiver.
 All schools must keep immunization records.
 This includes public and non-public schools.

 NOTE: The state does not require homeschoolers to show proof that they immunize.